Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 The Type I terms from (\ref{eq:hcl2}) are duplicated with $\arrRtwo$ and $\arrLtwo$ replaced with $\arrRsix$ and $\arrLsix$ and added to $h_{cl}$.

-The $7$-pointers make $N-3$ full iterations plus an additional half iteration, starting at the right end of the chain and ending at the left end of the chain.
+The $7$-pointers make $N-3$ full round trips plus an additional one-way trip, starting at the right end of the chain and ending at the left end of the chain.
 Their rules are identical to the rules for the $3$-pointers, except that they eventually transition to an $8$-pointer when the Track $2$ pointer reaches the right end of the chain.
 TR-$11$ through TR-$15$ are duplicated with $\arrRthree$ and $\arrLthree$ replaced with $\arrRseven$ and $\arrLseven$ and named TR-$31$ through TR-$35$.

 The Type I terms from (\ref{eq:hcl3}) are duplicated with $\arrRthree$ and $\arrLthree$ replaced with $\arrRseven$ and $\arrLseven$ and added to $h_{cl}$.